FAQs

 This section covers proceedings brought in the Court of Protection concerning individuals who are considered to have lost the capacity to make their own decisions according to the Mental Capacity Act.

-Work may relate either to the management of an individual's property and financial affairs, or to their health and welfare, via those with Lasting Power of Attorney, Enduring Power of Attorney, or an individual appointed by the Court as a deputy.
+Work may relate to either the management of an individual's property and financial affairs, or to consideration of their health and welfare, via those with Lasting Power of Attorney, Enduring Power of Attorney, or an individual appointed by the Court as a deputy.

 Related sections: Clinical Negligence, Healthcare, Personal Injury